MicrosoftEdge/WebView2Feedback/specs/Print.md

   /// This value is ignored in PrintToPdfStream method.
   [propget] HRESULT QualityVertical([out, retval] INT32* value);

   /// Set the `QualityVertical` property.
-If an invalid value is provided
-  /// for the specified printer, `ICoreWebView2PrintWithSettingsCompletedHandler`
-  ///  handler will return `E_ABORT`.
   [propput] HRESULT QualityVertical([in] INT32 value);

   /// The name of the printer to use.
 Defaults to empty string.
   /// If the printer name is empty string or null, then it prints to the default printer on the OS.
   /// This value is ignored in PrintToPdfStream method.
   ///
   /// The caller must free the returned string with `CoTaskMemFree`.
 See
   /// [API Conventions](/microsoft-edge/webview2/concepts/win32-api-conventions#strings)
   [propget] HRESULT PrinterName([out, retval] LPWSTR* value);

   /// Set the `PrinterName` property.
-If provided printer name is invalid,
+If provided printer name doesn't match with the name of any printers on the OS,
   /// `ICoreWebView2PrintWithSettingsCompletedHandler` handler will return `E_ABORT`.
   [propput] HRESULT PrinterName([in] LPCWSTR value);
-}

-/// This interface is an extension of the ICoreWebView2Environment that supports
-/// creating print settings for printing with settings and printing to PDF.
-[uuid(7A9CF5B6-3BDC-4C9D-A1BE-B512C9B2E74F), object, pointer_default(unique)]
-interface ICoreWebView2Environment : IUnknown
-{
-  /// Creates the `ICoreWebView2PrintSettings2` used by the `PrintWithSettings`
-  /// and `PrintToPdfStream` method.
-  HRESULT CreatePrintSettings2(
-      [out, retval] ICoreWebView2PrintSettings2** printSettings);
 }
 ```